- For Parents

 Encourage your student to read aloud, to you, to himself, or to a sibling.
 Consider setting up a Skype date so your child can read aloud to a relative or friend.
 Hand your child this list of 50 different ways to read and see how many they can check off in a week!

-An indoor scavenger hunt is a fun way to explore problem-solving.
+An indoor scavenger hunt is a fun offline activity that explores problem-solving.
 Ask a family member to hide an item they consider valuable.
 Then, while the family member who hid the item gives clues, the rest of the family can search for the treasure.
 Once the hidden item has been found, ask the member who hid it to talk about why that item is important to them.
 Take turns until every family member has “buried treasure.”

 While this activity involves a screen, it doesn’t necessarily involve internet, so we’ll still count it as an offline learning idea.
 Pop in an old DVD of a classic movie or television show, then discuss the differences between cinema and television from the past and what we see today.
 Let the discussion become an impromptu history or social studies lesson… What year was the movie or show you watched made and what has changed since then?